2021 Montana train derailment

-On September 25, 2021, at approximately 3:55 p.m.
-Mountain Daylight Time, Amtrak passenger train 7/27, the westbound Empire Builder, carrying 141 passengers and 17 crew members, derailed west of the town of Joplin, Montana, United States.
+On September 25, 2021, at 3:56 p.m.
+Mountain Daylight Time, Amtrak passenger train 7/27, the westbound Empire Builder, carrying 149 passengers and 16 crew members, derailed west of the town of Joplin, Montana, United States.
 The train consisted of two locomotives and ten cars, eight of which derailed.

-Three people were killed, and at least 50 others were injured, with seven of them being hospitalized.
+Three people were killed, and 49 others were injured, with 15 of them being hospitalized.

 Background

 The Empire Builder is a long-distance passenger rail service operated by Amtrak traveling on tracks of the BNSF Railway between the cities of Chicago and Seattle or Portland.
 Trains are split or combined at Spokane, with the Portland section being at the rear of westbound trains.

 The derailment occurred on the Hi-Line, a portion of the BNSF's Northern Transcon.
 BNSF conducted its most recent inspection of the section through Joplin on September 23, 2021.
 The last major Amtrak accident in Montana occurred in 1988, when an Empire Builder train hit a track buckle and derailed in Saco.